 - If you have some time, I really like Forktown tours, where you can have a progressive meal, sampling and learning about a neighborhood in Portland.
 Previously I took my brother on the Forktown NW Alphabet District Tour (Dec 2011).
 I also like the beer tours by Brewvana, such as this one I took to Corvallis and another (sponsored by Google+) that stayed in Portland

 - There are several pop-ups in town you might consider, such as lucking out if Holdfast Dining or Langbaan has an opening.
 My favorite popup have been for Nodoguro (my last Nodoguro dinner/link to all Nodoguro recaps/guide to Nodoguro here), Mae PDX (as I recapped in September and November 2015) and also for Ruchikala (recap from Spring popup and a Winter popup).
-For Dessert Pop-ups, I’ve tried Flight Dessert and also Morgan St Theater
+I wrote a list of Portland Pop Ups f you want to see what is active in PDX.

 - Gluten free?
 Check out this list from Portland Monthly of all the places to eat and drink!